 (K-6) The presentation features the authors journey from idea to publication,including research, interviews with scientists at the scene, review by experts, marrying the text with the illustrators pictures, working with the editor, further review by experts and reviewing the galley.
 The author adapts this presentation to the audience.
 (Variable ,<45 minutes)

 (4-6) Being a non-fiction writer allows the author to parallel her research and writing methods to the students’ experience in writing papers and assignments.
 Using one of the author's books as a model, as well as factual information, students will write their own creative non-fiction story.
 (1 hour or 2 one hour sessions if author critiques works)

-Based on the author’s latest book, “Women’s Liberation, 1960-1990,” (Mason Crest, November 2012) this interactive presentation highlights the struggle for women’s rights and stresses the danger of attributing good or bad qualities to any group whether the group be based on gender, ethnicity, religion or any manner which will result in discrimination.
+Based on “Women’s Liberation Movement, 1960-1990,” (Mason Crest, November 2012) this interactive presentation highlights the struggle for women’s rights and stresses the danger of attributing good or bad qualities to any group whether the group be based on gender, ethnicity, religion or any manner which will result in discrimination.
 (45 minutes)